top of page

 Your local climate plays a significant role in determining the watering needs of your lawn and garden.

-Arid climates demand more diligent watering practices due to higher evaporation rates and lower natural rainfall.
+• Arid climates demand more diligent watering practices due to higher evaporation rates and lower natural rainfall.
+In these regions, it’s crucial to develop a consistent watering schedule to keep your plants healthy.

-Seasonal variations affect watering schedules.
+• Seasonal variations also affect watering schedules.
 During hot summers, plants may need more frequent watering, while in cooler months, you can reduce the frequency.
+Adjusting your watering routine according to the season will help maintain a lush garden and lawn.

 Best Practices for Watering Your Lawn